lettaz/Note-Paddi/README.md

 # Note Paddi

-A note app with cloud functions built with angular This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.
+A note app with cloud functions built with angular.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

 ## Development server